davidpa2/ElBancoDeLasPalabras-ProyectoFinal-DAW/README.md

 ## Just like an exchange, the other user will be informed
 <img src="/images/Pending sell.png">

-## Once the exchange occurs, it will be displayed on your profile
+## Once the sale occurs, it will be displayed on your profile
 <img src="/images/My sales.png">